rgomeze96/st0263/lab4/README.md

 sudo nano /etc/letsencrypt/options-ssl-nginx.conf
 Copy and paste the following text in the file that was just created:

-# This file contains important security parameters.
-If you modify this file
-# manually, Certbot will be unable to automatically provide future security
-# updates.
-Instead, Certbot will print and log an error message with a path to
-# the up-to-date file that you will need to refer to when manually updating
-# this file.
 ssl_session_cache shared:le_nginx_SSL:10m;
 ssl_session_timeout 1440m;
 ssl_session_tickets off;